What Is Going on in Venezuela?

 U.S. actions ensure the illegitimate Maduro regime cannot rely on the U.S. financial system for its destructive practices.
 The U.S. government has made over 300 designations of individuals and entities in Venezuela since 2017 via Executive Orders (E.O.) and the Kingpin Act.
-Learn more about these actions here.
-More details on the U.S. Department of Treasury Sanctions are located here.
+Learn more about these actions on the Department’s Venezuela Sanctions page.
+More details on the U.S. Department of Treasury Sanctions are located on the Treasury Department website.

 In addition, the United States has imposed visa restrictions on individuals responsible for undermining Venezuela’s democracy, including numerous Maduro-aligned officials and their families, pursuant to Presidential Proclamation 9931 and other consular related authorities.
 The United States has revoked hundreds of visas for individuals that fall under these criteria, preventing U.S. travel.